code2nvim/client/README.md

 ## Long live Prettier!!!

-I set those to ensure that my code has been formatted
+I've done those to ensure that my code is formatted

 - Install `eslint-plugin-prettier` and `eslint-config-prettier`